Cost to Paint Cabinets: A Complete Pricing Guide

 One of the easiest ways to give your newly painted cabinets a major style update is by replacing the hardware.
 Swapping out dated knobs, pulls, and hinges for something more modern can completely transform the look of your kitchen.
 While this is an optional expense, it delivers a lot of bang for your buck.
 New hardware can cost anywhere from a few dollars to over ten dollars per piece, depending on the style and finish you choose.
 It’s a finishing touch that ties the whole look together and makes your cabinet refresh feel truly complete.

-Hidden Costs That Can Surprise Homeowners
+Unexpected Costs That Can Surprise You

 No one likes unexpected expenses, so it’s important to know what might pop up.
 A basic estimate might not include the cost of stripping a difficult old finish or dealing with unforeseen structural issues.
 In older homes, there’s also a small chance of encountering hazardous materials like lead paint, which requires special handling and removal procedures.
 A trustworthy painter will identify and discuss these potential issues with you upfront.
 We believe in transparency, which is why our service guarantee promises clear communication and no hidden fees, so you can feel confident in your investment.